Menu

 By taking part in the bird watch we have received an 'experience nature' challenge in the Wild Challenge Award with the RSPB.
 We are currently working towards completing three activities in 'experiencing nature' and three activities in 'helping nature' to obtain our Bronze Wild Challenge Award.
 The activities include; being a weather wizard, bio blitz, composting, making habitats and completing a biodiversity action plan.

-We also have some very exciting news...We have been donated Two Hedgerows pack and One Orchard pack from the Tree Council; Orchard for schools.
-The week commencing 1st February was a very busy week for us in Heartwood Forest as five fruit trees and the hedgerows pack arrived.
+We also have some very exciting news...We have been donated One medium all year round colour (105 saplings), one medium wild harvest (105 saplings), one medium working wood (105 saplings) and small hedge (30 saplings) from the Woodland Trust.
+The week commencing 11th November 2024 was a very busy week for us in Heartwood Forest as we set to work planting all our saplings.
 Children have gained hands on experiences of planing, preparing the ground/soil, measuring, problem solving, handling the saplings, caring for the young trees/hedgerows and we will continue to observe and record the growth within our sessions.
 We will appoint some Young Tree Champions across the school who will keep a special eye on the saplings.
 This is such a fantastic experience for the children of Heartwood and I am so excited that they are able to receive this invaluable life lesson.

 Our Class Allotment Areas